 Artificial Intelligence (AI) technology has been gaining popularity in recent years.
 From robots serving food in restaurants to self-driving cars, these applications of artificial intelligence can be seen in our day-to-day lives.
 John McCarthy, an American computer scientist who coined the term artificial intelligence, defines this discipline as the science and engineering of making intelligent machines, especially intelligent computer programs.
 Mainly, AI develops intelligent software and systems based on how human minds think, learn, decide, and solve a problem.
 It enables machines to perform human-like functions by learning through experience.

 While professionals across the globe are worried about robots replacing humans, a Gartner study reports that AI is an emerging field that will create 2.8 million jobs by 2020.
-AI is a broad term, encompassing general artificial intelligence, machine learning, expert systems, data mining and more.
-In today’s world, AI capabilities are in great demand across industries—gaming, robotics, face recognition software, weaponry, speech recognition, vision recognition, expert systems and search engines.
+AI is a broad term, encompassing general artificial intelligence, machine learning, expert systems, data mining, and more.
+In today’s world, AI capabilities are in high demand across industries—gaming, robotics, face recognition software, weaponry, speech recognition, vision recognition, expert systems, and search engines.